yedpodtrzitko/godot-docs/classes/class_navigationagent3d.rst

 - void **set_path_desired_distance** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_path_desired_distance** **(** **)**

 The distance threshold before a path point is considered to be reached.
-This will allow an agent to not have to hit a path point on the path exactly, but in the area.
-If this value is set to high the NavigationAgent will skip points on the path which can lead to leaving the navigation mesh.
-If this value is set to low the NavigationAgent will be stuck in a repath loop cause it will constantly overshoot or undershoot the distance to the next point on each physics frame update.
+This allows agents to not have to hit a path point on the path exactly, but only to reach its general area.
+If this value is set too high, the NavigationAgent will skip points on the path, which can lead to leaving the navigation mesh.
+If this value is set too low, the NavigationAgent will be stuck in a repath loop because it will constantly overshoot or undershoot the distance to the next point on each physics frame update.

 .. rst-class:: classref-item-separator